mellowmorgan/google_directions_rails_app/README.md

 ## About

-API for HopSkipDrive Rails Assessment (I hope I win!!).
 Just one endpoint for getting rides for a driver sorted by score (highest first) using Google Directions API.

 ## Technologies Used